From Snort to Synapse: We Map Out Cocaine’s Trip in Your Brain

 This build-up of natural happy chemicals causes the euphoric high you feel after snorting coke.
 It also interrupts your general brain communications in the process.
-As a result, your body feels effects from head to toe.
-Some of those effects include:
+As a result, your body feels the effects from head to toe.
+Some of these effects include:

 - Dilated pupils